 Second, clinical labs use digital pathology on select cases for remote consultations, education, or quantitative analysis.

 The third and fastest-growing use case centers on clinical labs moving to an all-digital workflow.
-These labs use digital pathology powered by artificial intelligence (AI) to help assign cases to pathologists, manage the workflow into worklists, offer quantitative image analysis for specific case types, integrate information into their existing Lab Information System (LIS), and expand access to cases beyond the brick-and-mortar walls of the lab itself.
+These labs use computatioanlly-enabled digital pathology powered by AI to help assign cases to pathologists, manage the workflow into worklists, offer quantitative image analysis for specific case types, integrate information into their existing Lab Information System (LIS), and expand access to cases beyond the brick-and-mortar walls of the lab itself.
 With digital pathology, diagnosis no longer needs to be delayed by the physical shipment of tissue samples or the wait times that result when pathologists are out of the office.
+Learn about Solutions for Diagnostic Labs.

-How does AI enhance the value of whole slide imaging?
+How does computational pathology enhance the value of whole slide imaging?

-There are also other applications, such as sorting and workload balancing, that AI can help to perform in the background to make the laboratory workflow more efficient and make the best use of pathologists’ time.
-For example, AI software can auto-categorize tissue samples by disease state and then route them to specific pathologists for review.
+There are also other use cases, such as sorting and workload balancing, that computational applications can help to perform in the background to make the laboratory workflow more efficient and make the best use of pathologists’ time.
+For example, an AI application can auto-categorize tissue samples by disease state and then route them to specific pathologists for review.
 A more senior pathologist could assess the straightforward cases first, saving the more complex biopsies for later in the day.
+Learn more about AI Applications.

 Conversely, a pathologist could assign straightforward cases to his less experienced colleagues, tackling more complex cases himself right out of the gate.
 Finally, there are now avenues for increasing revenue using digital pathology as a means to attract clients that want to read their own cases but don’t have a laboratory for preparing slides as seen in this example.